marypaskhaver/Deedy/README.md

 In the wake of recent unrest, it can be hard to feel positive.

-That makes it imperative, as Fred Rogers said, to “look for the helpers”.
-To know there are “so many caring people in this world”.
+That makes it imperative, as Fred Rogers said, to “look for the helpers.”
+To know there are “so many caring people in this world."

 Deedy invites you not just to look for helpers, but to be one.
 Try it out.
 Make Someone’s Day Today.